rexia-intel-automation/RecursiveMAS/README.md

 ## 📰 News

-**[2026.04.28]** All [collaboration styles](https://huggingface.co/RecursiveMAS/collections), [model checkpoints](https://huggingface.co/RecursiveMAS/models), and [downstream evaluations](https://github.com/RecursiveMAS/RecursiveMAS) are now available.
+**[2026.04.28]** All [collaboration styles](https://huggingface.co/RecursiveMAS/collections) and [model checkpoints](https://huggingface.co/RecursiveMAS/models), with [examplified downstream inference](https://github.com/RecursiveMAS/RecursiveMAS) are now available.
 Stay tuned for the complete training/inference pipeline and additional features!

 **[2026.04.28]** We have released the [RecursiveMAS paper](https://huggingface.co/papers/2604.25917)!